 There are very cool hanging light structures.
 An omnipresent smell of smoke lingers in the air, which reveals the kitchen's focus: wood-fire cooking.

 The menu is small, but with well curated choices.
 I had the flatbread appetizer, an heirloom tomato salad, and the hanger steak.
+For the flatbread, envision a classy pizza topped with oyster mushrooms and cacio di bosco cheese.
 There's also a great wine list.
 The service was excellent.

 Address: 1638 Notre-Dame St W, Montreal

 While in Montreal, I also went on a food tour with Secret Food Tours in what is perhaps Montreal's hippest neighborhood, Mile End.
 I highly recommend it.
 It surpassed my expectations.
 In a carb filled afternoon, you'll nibble on bagels, poutine, gnocchi, pastries, and crepes.